C Diminished Bass Arpeggio

 Also known as: dim, °, o

 The C Diminished arpeggio contains 3 notes (C, Eb, Gb).
-Use the interactive fretboard above to explore this arpeggio on Bass with different tunings and fret ranges.
+Use the interactive fretboard diagram above to explore each arpeggio shape and pattern on Bass.
+Practice ascending and descending from the root note across all strings to learn the sound of this arpeggio.

 When to Use the C Diminished Arpeggio